morningred88/AWS/DOP-C01_Devops_Prof/Incident_event_response/Indient_response_notes.md

 Default: 60 s

 If you set this number bigger than cooldown, it will happen that more instances will be launched.

+#### Disable scale-in

+No termination instances, only create instances